KamilCzajczyk/CTF-Writeups/THM Chill Hack/README.md

 i tried few different techniques, `l\s` worked so ls is probably filtered, we also can use cd without filtering, `c\at index.php` also worked (I used BurpSuite)

+we need to use `c\at index.php` to see source code

 now we know exactly what commands are on blacklist:

 ```php